thweetkomputer/eloqdoc/README.md

 Seamlessly integrates with MongoDB clients, drivers, and tools, enabling you to use existing MongoDB workflows with a distributed backend.

+### 🗃️ Tiered Storage Architecture

+EloqDoc seamlessly manages hot and cold data across **memory, local NVMe cache, and object storage**.
+Since NVMe storage is ephemeral and lost when a node crashes, EloqDoc uses it strictly as a cache for object storage.
+This design ensures that all data remains safe and durable in cross-AZ object storage while still benefiting from NVMe-level performance for frequently accessed data.

-### 🌐 Distributed Architecture
+### 🌐 Truely Distributed Database

 Supports **multiple writers** and **fast distributed transactions**, ensuring high concurrency and fault tolerance across a cluster without sharding complexity.

 ### 🔄 Elastic Scalability

 - Scales compute and memory **100x faster** than traditional databases by avoiding data movement on disk.
-- Scales storage independently, conserving CPU resources for compute-intensive tasks.
+- Scales storage independently, so CPU resources remain constant when data volume grows but traffic stays the same.
 - Scales redo logs independently to optimize write throughput.

 ### 🔥 High-Performance Transactions